Mass General Brigham is dedicated to making clinical care more equitable for patients by transformin is kidney transplant care.

 “I think connecting with communities through outreach initiatives, engendering trust, and making the appropriate partnerships with trusted stakeholders in the community goes a long way to try and rectify the injustices of the past,” says Dr. Williams.

 Dr. Cohen leads the transplant care team, along with a nurse coordinator, a social worker, and a health and wellness patient navigator.
 They provide multilingual, virtual and in-person medical care and education.
 They connect patients with resources like transportation and food banks.
-By making care more accessible in the local community, the team is addressing the social determinants of health that made it difficult for patients to access medical treatment.
+By making care more accessible in the local community, the team addresses the social determinants of health that made it difficult for patients to access medical treatment.
 “We try to engage patients early, and list them on the wait list as early as possible for them to start gaining time on the list,” he says.
 On average, patients wait 5 to 8 years to get a kidney transplant from a deceased donor.

 The transplant team also educates the patients and their families on the benefits of living kidney donation, which is a quicker option for receiving a donor organ.
 A kidney transplant from a living donor, related or unrelated, lasts 5 to 10 years longer than kidneys from deceased donors.